Our approach to the Energy Efficiency Regulations

 The current rules for properties in Scotland are different - for more information, read our approach to the Energy Efficiency Regulations.

-Our policy on EPC’s varies by the LTV of an application:
+We require a valid EPC or exemption to be in place at application.
+The policy on EPC’s varies by the LTV of an application:

 For applications at 75% LTV or below: properties must have an EPC rating of E or above, in line with current legislation.

 For applications over 75% LTV: to balance the need to support a key segment of the Buy to Let market, whilst recognising future ambitions across the Private Rental Sector to achieve more energy efficient homes, properties must have an EPC, rated C or above at application.